Fiber Cement Siding 101

 Fiber Cement Siding Architectural Appeal

-Fiber cement siding comes in a variety of designs: Lap, plank, vertical, shake, curved-shake and geometric patterns are all available.
+The fiber-cement siding industry has spent years perfecting the look and finish of its product. this type of siding comes in a variety of designs: Lap, plank, vertical, shake, curved-shake and geometric patterns are all available.
 A host of textures can be found as well, and the siding may be colored to virtually any hue the homeowner desires.
 Some fiber cement siding products are made to resemble wood, while others imitate the look of natural fieldstone, stacked flagstone, or brick.

 Fiber Cement Siding Cost